 I quickly found I couldn't have been in safer hands.
 Dr. Sejal (a RealSelf contributor) was the nicest and most reassuring dermatologist ever.
 She calmly walked me through every step and asked me about my concerns, goals, and expectations.
 She explained that she was super conservative, especially with first-timers (yay, no old-lady frozen face!), as it's always easier to start that way and add more later if needed.
-And she also reminded me that it's not permanent, so if I wasn't happy with my results, it would wear off.
-(Phew!)
+And she also reminded me that it's not permanent, so if I wasn't happy with my results, it would wear off (phew!).
 For after-care, she asked me not to lie down for at least four hours after the procedure and not to rub or massage the area or carry out extreme exercise.

 I had opted to have my worry lines fixed, and she carefully described how there's a need for balance throughout the forehead, so she would inject other surrounding areas.
 More injections!?
 I needn't have worried.
 I literally felt nothing as she administered approximately five tiny little shots and then massaged the area.
 And I was done!
 Literally 20 minutes, from start to finish.
-Now the question remains: Is a little pre-wedding botox a yay or a nay?
+Now the question remains: ss a little pre-wedding botox a yay or a nay?
 As with everything related to your big day, this one is a really personal choice.
 Our recommendation is just to focus on finding a highly trusted provider before making any decisions.

 My skin feels a little tight, like I've experienced a really good face mask, and not at all paralyzed like I'd feared.

 Friends have commented that I look like I'm aging backward, which might be the highlight of my life.
 So, yes is the answer to that question—definitely yes.